rjmackay/ushahidi-dev-box/readme.md

 Vagrant + Puppet development setup
 ==================================

-Deploys apache2 and php with the required extensions for running Ushahidi.
+Deploys apache2 and php with the required extensions for running Ushahidi, installs php unit so you can run Ushahidi unit tests, and mounts the root directory to /var/www/ (over nfs)

-Also installs php unit so you can run Ushahidi unit tests.
+Drop these files into your ushahidi doc root and deploy from there.

 Requirements:
 * Vagrant (http://vagrantup.com/)